SpeedStream/theGuardian_FrontEnd/README.md

 INSTRUCTIONS

 TO DEPLOY APP

 Be sure you have installed spring client.
-To check this, run the following command inside a Terminal: spring --version
+To check this, run the following command inside a Terminal:

+	spring --version

+If it returns an error, follow the next steps:

+	INSTRUCTION  - - - - - > COMMAND
-	If it returns an error, follow the next instructions: install sdkman - - - - > curl -s "https://get.sdkman.io" | bash
+	install sdkman - - - - > curl -s "https://get.sdkman.io" | bash
 	add source - - - - - - > source "~/.sdkman/bin/sdkman-init.sh"
 	install springboot - - > sdk install springboot
-		run venrion  - - - - - > spring --version
+	run version  - - - - - > spring --version

-	Using console, run this command inside your folder ~/../theGuardian_FrontEnd spring run app.groovy
+Using console, run this command inside your folder ~/../theGuardian_FrontEnd

+	spring run app.groovy

 You will see the app running.
 If you changed the port when you deploy backend, be sure is the same inside app-config.js var URL.

 -------------------------------